biplav-s/covid19-info/paper/README.md

 23. Covid19 in wastewater - As most wastewater meets the sea or location where they get treated before they are sent to the sea.
 One peculiar in New is:- At least 440 people were likely infected with COVID-19 in the area around the treatment facility in Massachusetts — much higher than reported cases [link-](https://www.downtoearth.org.in/news/water/covid-19-new-research-examines-wastewater-to-detect-community-spread-70489) [April 16, 2020] A startup company called [Biobot](https://www.biobot.io/) is working on this problem.

-24. The locations for drone medical supply usage will be the same off-road locations as that of ballot centres.
+24. The locations for drone medical supply usage will be the same off-road ballot centres.

 25. Emotional companion robots would become a new thing in the Post-COVID era.
 This one is derived from emotional pets, which people carry around in flights.
 For e.g. [Vector](https://www.youtube.com/watch?v=Qy2Z2TWAt6A) A lower version of called Cozmo was also there in the AAAI-20 Student Outreach Workshop [link](https://www.cs.cmu.edu/~dst/AAAI20-Outreach/)
 (I believe number 25 is like living in the year 2050)